tarikcosovic/GitHero/Commands.md

 git merge branchName : Merges the specified branch to the current branch

+git tag myTag : Creates a tag with specified name git tag --list : Lists all tags

 *Special Markers:
 HEAD - points to the last commit of current branch